 The Origins of Trinity International University

 Trinity International University is composed of a liberal arts college, a divinity school, a graduate school, and a law school.
-Trinity is the educational ministry of the Evangelical Free Church of America (EFCA).
-The university’s main campus is located in Deerfield, Illinois, with regional centers in Miramar, Florida; Dolton, Illinois; and Santa Ana, California.
-The Florida Regional Center and California Regional Center are campuses, while the South Chicago Regional Center is a site.
+TIU is the educational ministry of the Evangelical Free Church of America (EFCA).
+The university’s main campus is located in Bannockburn, Illinois, with a campus in Santa Ana, California (Trinity Law School) and additional locations in Miami and North Lauderdale, Florida (Trinity International University - Florida).

 What’s in a Name?

 People use the word university to mean different things.
 It can be just a label for a college or a way of describing a large college with graduate schools.
 But at Trinity, university emphasizes how every discipline is taught and studied from one common perspective (a uni-versity).
 This approach to education has been lost in many universities.
 All of the great Western universities of the world were founded on Christian principles.
 In fact, ninety of the first one-hundred colleges and universities founded in the United States were established to develop Christian character and to prepare people for ministry.
 However, cultural influence has eroded most schools’ Christian convictions.
 Such schools no longer give students a Christian understanding of their disciplines or seek to prepare students for the demands of living the Christian life.
 Whereas these schools have a profound impact on students and society, they have no common philosophy or values.